metriql/metriql.com/docs/sql-context.md

 * `{measure.measure_name}`
 * `{relation.relation_name}`

-For example, composing a measure that aggregates a dimension: SUM({{dimension.price}}).
-Using this convention, the measure is rendered dynamically thus any changes to the dimension will also affect how the measure is being rendered.
+For example, composing a measure that aggregates a dimension: SUM({dimension.price}).
+Using this convention, the measure is rendered dynamically thus any changes to the dimension will affect how the measure is being rendered.

 ### Other variables